TL/DR

 Main Toolchain

 • editor/IDE: (neo)vim with a bunch of plugins - YES, vim can be your IDE!
-(I still need to do an article on this).
+(I still need to do a blog post on this).
 Until then, have a look at my dotfiles to get an idea!

 • notes: vimwiki - a (neo)vim plugin.
 I use it for notes, tickets (I even have an import-jira-ticket script), and everything else.
-Just a bunch of markdown files, so it is managable with git and gpg.
+Just a bunch of markdown files, so it is managable with git and can be encrypted with gpg.

 • mail: (neo)mutt + mbsync + notmuch + khard (+ khal)